teofilosalgado/OpenConnectSharp/README.md

 # Usage

 1. Fill in the fields according to your VPN settings and credentials.
-Feel free to check the "Save credentials" checkbox to save your connection properties for the next session.
+Feel free to check the "Save credentials" checkbox to save your connection properties for the next sessions.

 ![application screenshot while disconnected](static/disconnected.png)